What the organization brings.

 Two categories, one platform.

-The design choice that matters most: Rote is built around two categories of capability, and they are deliberately sequential.
+The platform side of the partnership is built around two categories of capability, and they are deliberately sequential.
 The baseline exists as the foundation that makes continuous monitoring useful and actionable.

-Point-in-time analysis tells you where you stand.
+Point-in-time analysis shows where an organization stands.
 Six baseline workflows cover the full compliance surface: HIPAA gap analysis, BAA review against 45 CFR 164.504, bidirectional framework mapping with confidence scoring, control assessment with evidence extraction, 3x3 risk assessment, and RAG-backed compliance Q&A.

-Continuous monitoring tells you when the ground shifts.
-Sentinel watches the regulatory landscape and compares incoming changes against your workspace's surface area — but the surface area mapping is only meaningful because the baseline analysis defines it.
-Sentinel's remediation recommendations are specific to your posture because the posture is already mapped.
-That's the dependency.
-That's why it's built in this order.
+Continuous monitoring shows when the ground shifts.
+The platform's regulatory data infrastructure watches the regulatory landscape and compares incoming changes against the workspace's surface area.
+That surface area is meaningful because the baseline analysis defines it.
+The agent team's recommendations are specific to the organization's posture because the posture is already mapped.
+That is the dependency.
+That is why it is built in this order.

 Most compliance platforms stop at point-in-time analysis.
 Rote treats it as the floor.